 You may often wonder how to entertain a child on a long car ride?
 Well, games can help.
 Car travel with kids can be a great opportunity for kids to play some car ride games.
 Our kids love playing games that have involvement from us in the front seat.
 Our favourites are Travel Bingo, I Spy, the License plate game, and the Alphabet game.
 This games book is a good idea and always a favourite with our kids in the car and helps with long car rides with kids.

 There are also some great games that the kids can play in the car and they also bring them inside at your destination.
 Try to find games that don’t have small pieces that can slide down in between the seats.

 5. Enjoy Family Road Trip Time

 So often our lives are crazy busy and we just don’t stop.
 We like really long car rides because we actually have to stay in a tight space with each other.
-Listen to the story your kids are talking about and ask trigger questions that get them more involved with the conversation.
+Listen to the story your kids are talking about and ask trigger questions that get them more involved with the conversation, it’s one of the best parts of a car trip with kids.
 They are only little for so long, so listen to them.

 6. Electronics for the Car Ride

-Yep, sometimes mom and dad need a little downtime.
+Yep, sometimes mom and dad need a little downtime on car trips with kids.
 We have reduced the number of electronics and keep things simple.
 They watch movies, tv shows and play games all on Ipads.
 We download our favourite travel movies from iTunes or Netflix before we leave.
 We usually buy them a new movie for the long car journey with kids to keep them focused on something new.

-Always have your electronics in a sturdy case, this one is our favourite case that has held up with our 1 year of travel.
-We buy extra-long cords so they can stay charged the entire time.
+Always have your electronics in a sturdy case for road trip kids take, this Targus case is our favourite case that has held up with our 1 year of travel.
+We buy extra-long cords so they can stay charged the entire time on the kids roadtrip.
 Check what kind of outlet you will need to have in your car, or better yet plan for all cases.